Python basics 2 - Conditional statements and Loops

 The first time around,

-is zero (the value assigned to it on line 1)
+length is zero (the value assigned to it on line 1)

-and char
+and char is 'P'.

-The statement adds 1 to the old value of length
+The statement adds 1 to the old value of length,

 producing 1,

-to refer to that new value.
+and updates length to refer to that new value.

 The next time around,

-is updated to be 2.
+so length is updated to be 2.

 After three more updates,

-is 5;
+length is 5;

-since there is nothing left in 'PCAOB'
+since there is nothing left in 'PCAOB' for Python to process,

 the loop finishes

-statement on line 4 tells us our final answer.
+and the print statement on line 4 tells us our final answer.

 Note that a loop variable is just a variable that’s being used to record the progress in a loop.
 It still exists after the loop is over, and we can re-use variables previously defined as loop variables as well: